What Do Sled Dogs Eat In Sub-Zero Temperatures? (Here’s The Menu)

-There is an average of 120 cups of dog food in a 30lb bag of kibble, with an adult dog food providing approximately 368 kcal/cup.
+For reference, there is an average of 120 cups of dog food in a 30lb bag of kibble, with adult dog food providing approximately 368 kcal/cup.

 It quickly becomes apparent that is impractical to feed working dogs in sub-zero temperatures solely on a diet of 100% commercial kibble as the amount of food needed for a 20+ dog team would be colossal!
 It is also inefficient for the sled dog’s metabolic processes (something we will cover in the next section).

 The same adult kibble we mentioned above is composed of around 28% protein, 17% fat, and 48% carbohydrates with the small percentages made up by vitamins, minerals and various additives.

 The average adult dog requires at least 10% protein and 5.5% fats in their daily diet.
 PetMD also cites a need for a minimum of 20% carbohydrates for growing and active dogs; however, this idea is debatable.
 Some canine nutritionists believe that dogs do not require carbohydrates in their diet at all!

 A working sled dog’s diet is comprised of 40% protein and 60% fat.
 So, a dog with a daily intake of 15,000 calories should get 6,000 calories from protein and 9,000 calories from fat.

 What do working sled dogs eat when living in sub-zero temperatures to meet these unique caloric needs?
 The answer depends on the dog team and their feeder.

 - Most handlers offer their dogs a morning meal of a specially designed high-energy kibble with added meats or fish, soaked in warm water to create a soup (this also ensures that the dogs get enough protein and water, and handlers do not have to worry about the drinking water freezing).